Your council's social services department can assess your care and support needs if you are finding it difficult to manage at home.

 Types of care and support services

-- residential accommodation in a care home as a short-term option or permanently
+- a residential or care home as a short-term option or permanently

 How to get a care and support assessment

-You might be referred by another part of the council, for example the housing department.
+You could also be referred by your GP, a hospital social work team or another part of the council, such as the housing department.

 How the assessment is done

-Social services may speak to your doctor, occupational therapist or other medical professionals, if you agree to this.
+They may also speak to your doctor, occupational therapist or other medical professionals, if you agree.

-If you are in an emergency situation, for example if you are severely disabled and homeless, you should be assessed urgently.
-Services can be provided while this assessment takes place.
+If you are in an emergency, for example if you are severely disabled and homeless, you should be assessed urgently.
+Care and support can be provided while a full assessment takes place.

-Social services draw up a care plan for you after they assess your needs and decide that you are entitled to services.
-This plan sets out which needs the council will meet and how it will do this.
-Social services must keep you involved in the planning process and try to get your agreement.
+Social services give you a care plan setting out which needs they will meet if they decide you are entitled to support.
+They must keep you involved in the planning process and try to get your agreement.

-Social services may refuse to help if your needs are not high enough or are already being met by friends or family.
+Social services may not help you if they decide your needs are not high enough or are already being met by friends or family.

 Social services should give you: